AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 In addition, your ability to track and focus down trackers is enhanced.
 Whenever you successfully [[Action Economy#^3d44e8|search]] against a creature, you get 2 clues against them, and whenever you [[Action Economy#^047348|assess]] against a target, you get 1 clue against them for each fact you may learn (regardless of the options you choose).
 When you find at least 4 clues against a creature, your understanding of them is clearer - giving you a +2 bonus for attack rolls and skill checks against them for the next 10 minutes.

+You also gain 1 proficiency level in either Investigation, Perception or Insight.

 #### Skirmisher

 You gain a 15' climbing speed, and when you fall, you take damage as if you fell up to 20' less as long as you are conscious.